-Pack shirts, at least 2 nice shirts for dealing with customers, a few t-shirts for days your just riding, a few pair of jeans, maybe a pair of khaki pants, and a pair sweat pants.
+Pack shirts, at least 2 nice shirts for dealing with customers, a few t-shirts for days you just riding, a few pairs of jeans, maybe a pair of khaki pants, and a pair of sweat pants.

 A really important piece of clothing is panties.
 Make sure to take as many 10-15 pair, you never know when you will need them.
 As women we are more likely to have a visit from Aunt Flo.

-The stress of a new job, time changes, little sleep, and feel like you are under a microscope can bring Aunt Flo at any time.
+The stress of a new job, time changes, little sleep, and feeling like you are under a microscope can bring Aunt Flo at any time.

 Socks and closed-toe shoes are a must.
 Most shippers and receivers require drivers to wear closed-toe shoes and some require a pair of steel-toe shoes.
 Different distributors have varying safety regulations in place that require steel-toe shoes, goggles, hard hats, and a few other safety items.
 I will create a post for safety wear that a driver should have in the truck.

 It wouldn't hurt to grab a baseball cap, for emergencies, everybody has a bad hair day sooner or later.
 Unfortunately for drivers, it is sooner than later.
 Grab some hair bows, ties, scrunchies, or something to put your hair up, for a quick fix of bedhead.

 Depending on the time of year a light jacket may be all you need, but even during the summer months, the Northern states may still see snow in the Mountains.
 So make sure to pack a winter jacket just in case.

 4. For Personal Hygiene.